 Looking for Halloween bargains that won’t put a scare in your budget?
 You’re not alone.

-Halloween is one of America’s most popular holidays, but it can be expensive.
-In 2019, the National Retail Foundation estimated the average shopper spent $86.27 each on spooky accessories like costumes, decorations, trick-or-treat candy and Halloween parties.
-That's almost 9 billion dollars!
+Halloween is one of America’s most popular holidays, but it’s expensive.
+The National Retail Foundation estimates the average shopper will spend $102.74 on spooky accessories like costumes, decorations, trick-or-treat candy and Halloween parties.
+That's over 10 billion dollars!

-Creating Halloween on a Budget Starts With (DIY) Costumes
+Doing Halloween on a Budget Starts with DIY Costumes

 To dress up or not to dress up?
 Halloween wouldn’t be the same without costumes.
 But during COVID-19, the Centers for Disease Control and Prevention recommend doing things a bit differently.
 Try getting the whole family in on a virtual costume contest.
 Or create a socially-distant scavenger hunt for your kids (costumes included).
 Whatever you plan, save some cash in an unusual year and DIY your costumes.